 The operation took shape during the 1980s as awakening debate over human rights and gathering together and serving the experts and enthusiasts in the field.
 The scientists and journalists widely used the office’s library.

 The organisation changed its name in 1986 to The Finnish League for Human Rights and Civil Liberties and in 1993 into its current form The Finnish League for Human Rights.
 In 1993 also the first issue of Human Rights Report magazine was released, and the magazine was published for nearly two decades.

-From the current projects, The KokoNainen / The Whole Woman project began its work in 2002, focusing on the prevention of girls’ circumcision; the KITKE! project in 2010, for preventing conflicts related to honour; and the Roma project in 2012.
+The work of the KokoNainen begun in 2002 focusing on the prevention of girls’ circumcision; the KITKE! project in 2010, for preventing conflicts related to honour; and the Roma project in 2012.

 In cooperation with other non-governmental organisations, The FLHR has maintained the Ihmisoikeudet.net web site since 2004, which spreads information on human rights.